Lud-ly/symfony7.1-react-typescript/README.md

 # Command for user creation

 - Created a Symfony Console command to create users with email and password.
-- Passwords are hashed, and users are assigned the `ROLE_ADMIN` role by default.
+- Passwords are hashed, and users are assigned the `ROLE_ADMIN` role by default if command used.
 - Usage:

 ```bash